tarsn/Tucil2-Stima/README.md

 ## Requirement
 - **Python 3**
 ## How to Run
-Open Command Line from the parent directory and execute the jar file using the following command.
+Open Command Line from the parent directory and execute the file using the following command.

 ```sh
 python .\src\main.py